brnfra/vim-shortcuts/README.md

 ### Documentation

-Just begin edit the files ```.c ``` in **insert mode** on VIM .
+Just begin edit the files ```.c, .java, .html, .php or .markdown ``` in **insert mode** on VIM .
 Like described bellow.
 This plugin is for unix based systems.
-But may can change for windows platform.
-Using gcc compiler for run and build this.
+Using gcc or javac compiler for run and build this.
 Others compilers will be add in future.

 Examples;